equinix/doorman/README.md

 # Doorman

-Doorman is a customer facing vpn service that gives access to their private subnets within their [Equinix Metal](https://metal.equinix.com/) environment.
+Doorman is a customer facing VPN service that gives access to their private subnets within their [Equinix Metal](https://metal.equinix.com/) environment.
 It works by managing OpenVPN credentials/authorization and iptables rules.
 All of the vpn tech is vanilla OpenVPN.